- Captain Albert's Website and Blog -

 28 Sep.
 1938 Captain Damsterdijk

 30 Apr.
 1940 Arrived in Rotterdam with Damsterdyk.
-Ship could leave due to invasion spend the ware in the Netherlands.
+Ship could not leave due to invasion spend the war in the Netherlands.

 09 Mar.
 1946 Captain Delftdijk